davidmerfield/randomColor/README.md

 **Format** – A string which specifies the format of the generated color.
 Possible values are *hsvArray, rgb, rgbArray, and hex*.
 The type of the generated color will vary based on the format chosen.

 ### Examples

-Here's are a few examples showing what you can do with the options object.

 ```javascript